Alweena-Fatima/BasicInterviewQuestion/Javaoops.md

 ---

 3.) **What is class?**
-Ans: these are user-defined data types.It defines the structure and behavior of objects that belong to the same type.
+Ans:  these are user-defined data types that act as the blueprint for objects, attributes, and methods.
+It defines the structure and behavior of objects that belong to the same type.
 Classes consist of fields (variables) and methods (functions).

 ```java
 public class classname {